-I strongly encourage you to diligently work on the homework assignments.
+Although the homework assignments are online, I strongly encourage you to carefully and neatly write down all the steps of your solution to every problem on paper.
 Be neat, accurate and organized and always show quality work on all the exercises in the assignments.
-Show all your work on a college-ruled notebook.
-During each of the exam, I will collect your notebook and grade the homework assignments for that test for completion.
+You can earn extra credit for doing so in the following way: On the date of each test, I will collect your notebook or paper and grade your written solutions to the homework assignments corresponding to that test for completion.
 If your work is satisfactory, you will earn an extra 1% for your overall percentage of the class.
 So in total, you can earn up to 4% for your overall percentage of the class.